 First the Convenience Stores (including Gas Stations) are extracted from the master data and then the buffer area is created using Network Analyst.
 Then, the water features are erased from the buffers using Erase tool, then the area of the buffer layer with erased water features is calculated.
 The number of Convenience Stores (including Gas Stations) is counted with a spatial join between the buffer layer and the Convenience Stores (including Gas Stations) location layer.
-The number of Convenience Stores (including Gas Stations) locations is then divided by the area in hectares to get the density.
+The number of Convenience Stores (including Gas Stations) location layer.
+The number of Convenience Stores (including Gas Stations) location layer.
+The number of Convenience Stores (including Gas Stations) location layer.